mutac/react-client-and-express-es6-rest-api/README.md

 ========================================

 A little example project of a React client app that is written in es6 and jsx, and a backend express server, also written in es6.
 Webpack is used to bundle and transpile the client app, and to transpile and serve an es6 express server app.
-The example also shows how to set up the client app and server with Webpack so that modifications to the client are hot-reload live by the dev server.
+The example also shows how to set up the client app and server with Webpack so that modifications to the client are hot-reloaded live by the dev server.

 Getting Started
 ===============